-Children interview someone who works for the NHS about their job.
-You can invite an NHS member of staff to your school at www.inspiringthefuture.org
+Pupils interview someone who works for the NHS about their job.
+You can invite an NHS member of staff to your school or arrange a virtual session at inspiringthefuture.org

-Or do children have family who work for the NHS?
+Or do pupils have family who work for the NHS?
 You can run this as a role play activity.
-Children assume a role in the NHS they have researched and others ask them questions to find out more.
+Pupils assume a role in the NHS they have researched and others ask them questions to find out more.
 Example interview questions are provided in the Powerpoint.